parvezalam101/E-waste-Upcycling-Archive/README.md

-Project conceived by Dr Parvez Alam at The University of Edinburgh.
+Project conceived and run by Dr Parvez Alam at The University of Edinburgh.

 This project aims to develop open source platforms for all things related to the re-use, upcycling and development of e-waste with a strong focus on the design of machines and robots from e-waste.
 This archive welcome contributions in the following areas:

 - Information guides, case studies, and video examples on both specific and general devices, and the components and materials that can be sourced from them
 - Information guides, case studies, and video examples on the safe dissasembly of e-waste including safety procedures